The Story of East Lawn: 1904 to present

 Building for the Future – Then and Now

-The downtown mausoleum and administration buildings were built in 1926.
-Every worker hired for the construction was eventually given permanent employment by the company.
+The downtown main mausoleum was built in 1926 with nine additions between 1929 and 1956.
+Every worker hired for the original 1926 construction was eventually given permanent employment by the company.
 At that time, all repair and mechanical work was done on the property.
 East Lawn had its own water tower, gravel pit and an irrigation system for the grounds and the fields of flowers which were being grown for cut flower bouquets.
-East Lawn’s continuing tradition of service to the Sacramento area is manifested in the construction of the beautiful, new El Dorado Mausoleum addition in 1990 and expansion in 2003.
+East Lawn’s continuing tradition of service to the Sacramento area is manifested in the construction of the beautiful, new El Dorado Mausoleum (1962) with additions in 1972, 1989 and the most recent expansion in 2002.

 In 2012, East Lawn was honored with the prestigious ACE (American Cemetery Excellence) Award.
 The award, presented by American Cemetery and Cremation Magazine, one of the leading publications serving the funeral and cemetery industry, recognized the most outstanding cemeteries both within the United States and abroad.